 BTS report a successful year with youngsters progressing through their education, often achieving grades comparable with youngsters from much better family situations.
 Many apprentices completed their training and all were found placements with employers.

-Tirumangalm based Francois Meyer Primary and School (FMPS) continued giving education to Primary level children from local Children's Villages.
+Tirumangalm based Francois Meyer Primary and School (FMPS) continued giving education to Primary level children from Children's Villages and fee paying children from local villages.